cubefury/VendingMachine/README.md

 ## Credits

-We would like to thank the contributors of BetterQuesting for their implementation of item and file serialization/deserialization, which are used in this project.
+We would like to thank the contributors of BetterQuesting for their implementation of networking and file serialization/deserialization, which are used in this project.
 We do not reference the classes directly to avoid having BetterQuesting as a required dependency.
 The BetterQuesting license may be found in the root directory of this project as LICENSE.betterquesting.